 Like it or not, a new vein of vulnerability has been discovered, namely within our modern cyber-world, more specifically social media.
 A major shift in victim profiles has already taken place in this venue.
 A new report actually reveals that, “Millennials are more likely to lose money to fraud, a fact that should alarm cyber-security professionals.
 40% of adults age 20-29 lost money to fraud, while only 18% of adults over the age of 70 did so, challenging the narrative of older adults falling victim to scams.”

-How do you protect yourself from these crooks?
+How do you protect yourself from these crooks and avoid scams?
 Awareness is always the first step, but maintaining a skeptical attitude whenever solicited for any type of proposition is step Number Two.
 In the paragraphs to follow, we will provide an update of research pertaining to demographic shifts in victim profiles, point out two key areas where treading lightly is highly recommended, and finish by suggesting a few fraud avoidance tips.
 Remember – To be forewarned is to be forearmed!

 What is the research that reveals a shift in scam victim demographics?